siddk/annotated-butd/README.md

     + `preprocessing/` - Preprocessing utilities for each of the three VQA Datasets
 - `train.py` - Core script for launching BUTD/BU-FiLM training for any of the three VQA Datasets.
 This is the entry point to the code base.
+- `visualize.py` - Core script for plotting training results using Matplotlib.
+Not too sophisticated, just aggregates results from metrics.json.

 ## Quickstart